jbqueru/yast3/README.md

 bytes into a circular FIFO that gets emptied periodically, e.g. from the main thread.

+Mouse motion is a thread, waking up at line 200.

 Audio buffer refill is its own thread, waking up from timer A.

+Yamaha music wakes up at 50Hz, every 6th tick from timer C.

 Core processing wakes up at 60Hz, every 5th tick from timer C.